March 18, 2019

 • let's have a public discussion on 'merit' visas, such that we don't find the need to award special privileges to supermodels.

-• let's figure out why we are so hungry for foreign parking valets and bartenders and housekeepers to work at golf clubs and wineries and resorts owned by the president- president's sons and other companies.
+• let's figure out why we are so hungry to bring in foreign parking valets, bartenders, and housekeepers to work at golf clubs, wineries, and resorts owned by the president- president's sons and other companies.
 Those jobs should go to Americans.
 If they need training, the properties can train them - on their own dime, not with taxpayer dollars.

 • let's figure out why we want foreign doctors and foreign engineers and so on, all those foreigners who want to love America (but who don't come from shithole countries, of course), instead of making sure that Americans can get an education and that there are funded positions for them to help solve our doctor shortage or engineer shortage or other highly-skilled position shortage.